Director of Campus Safety

 Campus Safety Dispatchers

-Dispatcher Kelly Barr started as a full-time dispatcher in 2015 after a successful and long career in customer-service related positions.
+Dispatcher Kelly Barr started as a full-time dispatcher in 2015 after a long career in customer-service related positions.
 This experience prepared Kelly to handle a variety of personalities and circumstances in a kind, successful and efficient manner.
 Kelly is also proficient in handling a busy front desk area where she masters the art of juggling multiple phone lines, two-way radio communication, data entry, face to face interaction, and troubleshooting skills with a friendly smile and calm demeanor.

 Dispatcher Adam Martin has been serving Hartwick College since August 2006.
 Adam has an associate’s degree in criminal justice from Herkimer County Community College and a bachelor’s degree from Utica College of Syracuse University.
 Adam has an internship with the Utica Criminal Court System.